How Marketers Can Leverage CDPs with Real-Time Analytics

 - Better segmentation and optimization: Behavioral segmentation is one of the most powerful tools in your marketing arsenal.
 With the 360-degree view of your customers that CDPs provide, you can better understand their habits, desires, needs, and trends.
 Customer intelligence platforms, like Scuba, can elevate segmentation, optimization, and provide actual analyses.
 For example, Scuba’s Signals feature offers real-time alerts customized by what users want to track (whether it's a big drop-off in DAU or cart abandonment).

 - Regulatory compliance: As data storage and usage regulations grow stricter, regulatory compliance will become more critical to your marketing efforts.
 Whether you’re subject to regional guidelines such as GDPR or CCPA, health industry rules like HIPAA and HITECH, or PCI DSS requirements in the e-commerce world, platforms like Scuba can help ensure you’re protecting your customers’ data.
 With Scuba, brands manage their data entirely behind their firewall, elevating their data security.

 Get better real-time insights with Scuba

-CDPs bring your data together, but continuous intelligence in real-time is what completes the puzzle.
+CDPs bring your data together, but customer intelligence in real-time is what completes the puzzle.
 That’s where Scuba can help.
-Connecting your CDP to a continuous intelligence platform, like Scuba, will unlock the real-time insight and analysis you need to maximize your marketing performance.
+Connecting your CDP to a customer intelligence platform, like Scuba, will unlock the real-time insight and analysis you need to maximize your marketing performance.